sinclairzx81/parsebox/readme.md

 ## Overview

 ParseBox is a TypeScript parsing library designed to embed domain-specific languages (DSLs) within the TypeScript type system.
-It provides a core set of declarative combinators for parsing in Static and Runtime environments, with parsers primarily designed to handle context-free grammars.
+It provides a core set of declarative combinators for parsing in Static and Runtime environments.
+The parsing structures created with this library can replicated across environments to ensure symmetric parsing logic in each environment.
+Declarative parsing structures help to mitigate many problems that arise when replicating explicit logic in seperate languages, with the combinators leading to more managable code overall.

-This project is written as a string parsing infrastructure for the TypeBox and LinqBox projects.
-It is built specifically to support TypeScript versions as low as 4.9.5 to ensure a high degree of compiler compatibility.
-It is offered as a standalone package for ecosystem experimentation, as well as for research into high-performance DSL parsing in the type system.
+This project is written as a parsing infrastructure for the TypeBox and LinqBox projects.
+It is built to support TypeScript versions as low as 4.9.5 for high compatibility.
+It is offered as a standalone package for experimentation, as well as for research into high-performance DSL parsing in the type system.

 License MIT